stuartcraig100/rangecroquetatmaleny.org.au/wp-content/plugins/import-users-from-csv-with-meta/readme.txt

 5. Extra profile information (user meta)

 == Changelog ==

+= 1.13.1 =
+*	Email templates loads also the attachment in Mail options when they are selected thanks to Joel Frankwick

+= 1.13 =
+*	Now you can delete users that are not in the CSV file, not only when you are doing an import based on a cron task, but also when you do it from the dashboard or with the shortcode in the frontend thanks to mojosolo.com
+*	Documentation improved
+*	Bug fixed
+*	Tested up to 5.1

+= 1.12.6.2 =
+*	Notices fixed
+*	Some file deleted and some urls fixed

 = 1.12.6.1 =
 *	Plugin is now compatible with plugins that change login url, thanks to @2candela2 (https://wordpress.org/support/topic/make-it-compatible-with-plugins-that-change-login-url/)